 It’s all necessary, you see, because such lands must be saved from the ravages of the predators called homeowners – for the sake of protecting the environment.

 But if one looks a little closer, one might just find that a new human predator has moved into occupy the now-liberated land.
 They are environmentalists, happily homesteading on once-private property.
-After being liberated by government agents, the property is supposed to be off-limits to development or private use.
+After being liberated by government goons, the property is supposed to be off-limits to development or private use.
 But those with power are free to break the rules.
 Who would enforce them?

-So elitist environmental warriors can be found arm in arm with the federal storm troopers, deep in the woods, out of sight of the prying eyes of the public.
+So elitist environmental warriors can be found arm in arm with the federal storm troopers, deep in the wood, out of sight of the prying eyes of the public.
 Deeds to the land can now be placed in green hands.
 Illegal development can now be constructed.
 Roads can be accessed.
 And a good time can be had by all.
 When powerful interest groups team up with federal enforcers to protect the “common good,” mutual profit and personal gain know no bounds.